Whoeza/html_and_py/README.md

 `py -m pip install html_and_py --upgrade`

-Build from source by running this command from the package's folder:

-`py -m build`

 Uninstall from pip:

 `py -m pip uninstall html_and_py`

+### Building from sources

+It is possible to build from sources by running this command from the package directory in your filesystem:

+`py -m build`

 ## Community